FRCTeam1987/teambroncobots.com/_robots/2011Robot.md

 image: "../../images/robots/2011robot.png"
 <!--price: £3.99 + VAT-->
 features:
-    - label: ranked third in the Midwest Regional
+    - label: Ranked third in the Midwest Regional
-      icon: fa-robot
+      icon: fa-lemon
-    - label: won the Quality Award sponsored by Motorola at the Midwest Regional
+    - label: Won the Quality Award sponsored by Motorola at the Midwest Regional
-      icon: fa-undo
+      icon: fa-key
-    - label: won the Website Award at the Midwest Regional
+    - label: Won the Website Award at the Midwest Regional
-      icon: fa-undo
+      icon: fa-laptop
 rating: 0
 ---